 This ensures a better and higher rate of heat transfer from within the CPU.
 There are two types of such cooling namely, Custom Loops and AIO.

 There are different components in this system, each serving a specific purpose.

 The radiator in this system dissipates heat, the water block conducts heat, the reservoir holds the liquid coolant, the pump circulates it and the tubes connect all different parts together.

 Based on the principle of thermal conductivity and convection, the CPU cooler dissipates the hot air from inside the CPU.
 This prevents the system and its components from being heated up and affects its functionality.

 The shortest answer to this is, ‘Yes.’
 Even if you are not overclocking, you will certainly need a CPU cooler because the fans in the case alone are simply not enough to keep away the heat effectively.

-Can I run my PC without a CPU cooler?
+Can you run my PC without a CPU cooler?

 No, you cannot.
 This will heat up the chips and result in several issues like frequent shutdowns and even some irreversible damages that may need a complete replacement of the system.
 Why take the risk of burning everything in your computer up.